 This will appear fairly small on your Zillow page, so make sure you choose a photo that looks good in a small size.
 If you need help with your headshot, check out our in-depth guide on the perfect realtor headshot here.

 Have you lived in the area for many years?
 Do you write for a local paper or volunteer at an organization?
 Do you have any specialties as an agent – say, condos, rehabbed lofts, starter homes, beachside mansions, etc. Your bio should highlight your expertise of the local area.
-It should also explain the unique offerings that make your realty service better than the competition.
+It should also explain why a potential buyer or seller should hire you.

 Let’s face it, personality sells.
 If you think you come across better in person than in writing, why not add a quick introductory video to your Zillow profile?
 If you can, get it shot professionally.